la2050/archive/_projects/2015/thelab-las-place-for-scientific-exploration.md

     programs.
 All of the money from the award will go to TheLab to reach our goal of building a bigger and better community laboratory.
 We do not intend to distribute the money to any partners.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': "Our budget for the equipment we intend to acquire is $98,061.
-We do not plan to exceed the budget.
-The execution of parts 2 and 3 of our proposal is not critically dependent on the acquisition of all the equipment listed.
-For example, it is necessary that we increase our workbench space to accommodate larger classes.
-However it is not immediately necessary that we purchase additional microscopes.\r\n\r\nWe will prioritize purchasing safety equipment to guarantee that we have a safe work environment.
-Beyond that, we will prioritize equipment purchases based on the number of students who will benefit.
-If we are not able to purchase all the equipment listed in the budget, we will run additional classes to generate the income necessary for acquiring those items."
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "Equipment\r\n---------------\r\nPrice   Product\r\n11,450  Nano-Volume Spectrophotometer\r\n10,178  -80°C Freezer\r\n8,445   Autoclave Sterilizer\r\n16,450  6-Foot Fume Hood (Qty 2)\r\n4,650   Fume Hood Blower & Accessories\r\n790  Eye Wash & Emergency Shower Station\r\n14,658  Chemical Resistant Workbenches\r\n880     Fire Resistant Lab Coats (Qty 20)\r\n240     Fire Extingishers (Qty 6)\r\n125     Fire Blankets (Qty 2)\r\n7,495   Thermalcycler\r\n2,730   DI Water Purification System\r\n907     Flamable Chemical Safety Storage\r\n570     Acid/Corrosives Safety Storage\r\n2,700   Fluorescent Microscope\r\n3450    Tabletop Centrifuge\r\n\r\nServices\r\n---------------\r\nPrice   Description\r\n6,790   Fume Hood Installation\r\n2,400   Eye Wash Plumbing & Installation\r\n1,450   Workbench / Countertop Installation\r\n1,100   Bio-Safety Cabinet Repair & Certification\r\n300     Fume Hood Safety Certification\r\n300     Incubator Safety Certification\r\n\r\nTotal\r\n---------------\r\n98,061\r\n"
   How do you plan to scale the success of your proposal?: "With the purchase of our new equipment our lab will have the opportunity to continuously grow.
 Our classes will use the new equipment and generate income which can be reinvested into the lab to maintain this equipment and expand the lab further.\r\n\r\nInstead of asking for money to cover operational expenses we choose to invest in capital equipment that will add value to our organization for many years.
 We believe this to be the most sustainable and responsible way to use the gifts of our benefactors.\r\n"
 areas_impacted: ''
 partners: ''